timeplus-io/docs/docs/functions.md

 ### hop

 `hop(stream [,timeCol], step, windowSize)`
-Create a hopping window view for the data stream, for example `hop(iot,1s,5s)` will create windows for every 5 seconds for the data stream `iot` and moving the window forwards every second.
+Create a hopping window view for the data stream, for example `hop(iot,1s,5s)` will create windows for every 5 seconds for the data stream `iot` and move the windows forward every second.
 The SQL must end with `group by ` with either `window_start` or `window_end` or both.

 ### session